bhavya1006/Machine-Learning/README.md

 <p>
 <h3>
 Machine learning, a sub-field of Artificial Intelligence.
-ML is the field of study which gives the computer the capability to learn without being explicity program.
-ML uses the past Output to genrate a program to generate futher prediction.
-This field is concern with Aritificial Intelligence ( to make machine to think like human ), to be able to perform an algorithm much better result with accurate prediction.
+ML is the field of study which gives the computer the capability to learn without being explicitly programmed.
+ML uses the past Output to generate a program to generate further prediction.
+This field is concern with Aritificial Intelligence ( to make machine to think like human ), to be able to perform an algorithm with much better result and accurate prediction.
 Like, in youtube , youtube history is used to predict the watching content of the user and later suggesting recommended videos related respectively.
 <br><br>
 </p>